Code-Institute-Submissions/MS2-FilmAnseo/README.md

       $("#optional-rows").toggle(1000);
 });
 ```
-in researching this, the following were some blind alleys:
+In researching this, the following were some blind alleys:
 * Is the issue with CSS (display: none)?
 No, seemed like the jQuery show() method should override that.
 * Is it an issue with placement of the jQuery file?
 Checked - seemed fine.
 * Is it an issue with '$'?
 Replaced that with 'jQuery', no change.
-Checked jQuery debugging strategy outlined here: https://www.simonbattersby.com/blog/debugging-jquery-a-beginners-guide/
+* Checked jQuery debugging strategy outlined here: https://www.simonbattersby.com/blog/debugging-jquery-a-beginners-guide/

 Finally, on this post (https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art044), checking the DOM for an event listener on the selector was mentioned.
-I did that and found that there was nothing being listened for
+I did that and found that there was nothing being listened for.
 Changing to the following code fixed the issue:
 ```javascript
 $('body').on('click', '#toggle-button', function () {